-- Include school time and play time for both parents and include time for both parent to participate in events and activities that are important to the child.
+- Include school time and playtime for both parents and include time for both parents to participate in events and activities that are important to the child.
 If your post-divorce relationship with the other parent allows it, you can include plans to attend events and activities together.

 - Do not let the end of your marital relationship or the negative feelings you may have about the other parent keep you from thinking positively about him or her as a loving and supportive parent.

 - Do your best to cooperate and compromise, but include a specific means of resolution should a dispute arise between you.